andrew/ultimate-awesome/README.md

 - [awesome-classical-music-playlists](https://github.com/franc00018/awesome-classical-music-playlists) - Awesome Classical Music Playlists.
 - [awesomeai](https://github.com/generalistcodes/awesomeai) - Curated list of Awesome AI Apps and Projects(Open Source and Non Open Source).
 - [free-blockchain-resources](https://github.com/getvmio/free-blockchain-resources) - Blockchain Free Resources | This repo collects 25 of free resources for Blockchain. ⛓️ Dive into the revolutionary world of distributed ledger technology with our Blockchain Bootcamp!
 This repository offers a comprehensive collection of free courses, tutorials, and an interactive online Playgroun.
+- [free-robotics-resources](https://github.com/getvmio/free-robotics-resources) - Robotics Free Resources | This repo collects 39 of free resources for Robotics. 🤖 Bring machines to life with our Robotics Workshop repository!
+Explore free resources and an online playground covering essential robotics concepts.
+From kinematics to computer vision, build your skills and bring you.
 - [DeepLearning-pwcn](https://github.com/Gojay001/DeepLearning-pwcn) - There are paper with code and note in terms of deep learning.
 - [awesome-command-palette](https://github.com/gorkemcetin/awesome-command-palette) - Awesome command palette libraries, implementations and blog posts.
 - [awesome-administration](https://github.com/hacklschorsch/awesome-administration) - A curated list of open government initiatives - public money, public code!.